raspberrypilearning/nature-rover/en/step_5.md

 --- task ---

-Add a block so that the **rover** plays a sound when it collects the fruit sample.
+Add a block so that the **rover** sprite plays a sound when it collects the fruit sample.

 ![The rover sprite.](images/rover-sprite.png)
 ```blocks3